BigelowLab/cs2018/README.md

 *\* This is a living document and will be updated with changes and clarifications (both in-line and in the FAQ section).*

 ## High performance computing lead
-Bigelow has a 470 core and ~4TB memory high performance computing cluster.
+Bigelow has a high performance computing cluster with 470 core and 4TB memory.
 In the past few years, the demand for our HPC has increased and so have our available computing resources.
 This year's intern will:
-- improve our use of Ansible for HPC management
+- itterate on existing Ansible scripts for HPC management and write new scripts
 - help science staff utilize the HPC
 - write custom utilities to help manage the HPC environment
 - tweak the PBS pro configuration to fit our needs